 “Well-written and thoughtful, Casey’s fine book deserves attention.”

 Leroy Ashby, Washington State University, Pacific Historical Review, May 2017

 The Things She Carried: Women and the Power of the Purse

 under contract with Oxford University Press

 The Things She Carried argues that purses have functioned as versatile toolkits that provided women with a private, female-controlled space in a world where they rarely occupied public space on equal terms with men.
 Covering over 150 years, this book uses material artifacts, photographs, memoirs, diaries, newspaper articles, oral histories, advertisements and more to illustrate how generations of women (and some men) effectively deployed purses in their efforts to move from the margins of society to the middle.

-“Pickets, Protests, and Purses in the American Civil Rights Movement,” Gender and History, Wiley-Blackwell, Forthcoming.
+“Pickets, Protests, and Purses in the American Civil Rights Movement,” Gender and History, Wiley-Blackwell, June 2022.

-“The Possibilities of Purses: Revealing New Histories of American Women,” Routeledge Handbook on American Material Culture, ed.
-Kristin Hass, Forthcoming Fall 2022.
+“The Possibilities of Purses: Revealing New Histories of American Women,” Routledge Handbook on American Material Culture, ed.
+Kristin Hass, Forthcoming, 2022.